Asbestos in Makeup

 The Occupational Safety and Health Association (OSHA), Environmental Protection Agency (EPA), and the New Zealand Ministry of Health are central organisations that enforce, manage, report, and set guidelines for toxic exposure, including asbestos contamination.

-If there is asbestos contamination in a cosmetic, there needs to be more than a single example.
+If asbestos contamination is in a cosmetic, there needs to be more than a single example.
 Action is often done based on a large amount of positively tested products.
 From there, the FDA can conduct a full investigation.
 Recalls are also voluntary and up to the manufacturer.

-The EWG is decisive in disclosing toxic products in that they do provide extensive evidence and materials to help consumers make informed choices.
-Their website informs readers and can give you more on the specific details on asbestos in cosmetic news.
+The EWG is decisive in disclosing toxic products because they provide extensive evidence and materials to help consumers make informed choices.
+Their website informs readers and can give you more specific details on asbestos in cosmetic news.